Canadian family law: Marriage

 Since 2005, a marriage may be formed between two individuals of different or same sex.
 Marriages are prohibited where an individual does not have the capacity or where there is a direct familial relationship such as parent/child or brother/sister.
 The minimum age to marry is 16 years.
 A valid marriage must be properly solemnized within the rules of the province.

 Annulments

 A marriage may be nullified as void or voidable much in the same manner as a contract.
 A marriage is void when the parties do not have the capacity to marry (known as the essential validity of the marriage).
 Thus, marriages between blood relations, or parties already married, underage, or otherwise unable to consent would all be invalid for lack of essential validity.
 A marriage is voidable and can be annulled by a court if the spouses are incapable of consummating the marriage.

-The formal prerequisites of a valid marriage are set out in the Marriage Acts of Canadian provinces and territories.
+The formal prerequisites of a valid marriage are set out marriage laws of each Canadian province and territory.
 The parties must have a marriage license, be of proper age, or have parental consent.
-A marriage performed outside of the province will be valid if it is valid where the marriage is celebrated, that is lex loci celebrationis.
+A marriage will generally be formally valid if it confirms to the laws of the province where the marriage is celebrated (lex loci celebrationis).